Smoothieware/Smoothie-video-tutorials/015-power-to-stepper-drivers/synopsis.md

 * Motors need 12 or 24v power.
 24v power is best but 12v is good enough
 * You need to provide enough power for your stepper's rating
 * You need to use a cable thick enough for the current rating
+* Connect wires to PSU, connect wires to Smoothie VMOT [show]
+* Polarity is important, double check and test

 This video is not about : connecting, configuring and using a stepper motor